top of page

 I know.

-But.
-“Hey,” such is life.
-Life is not about a walk in the park or only eating peaches.
+I know.
+The title of this article may raise eyebrows and deter some readers.
+But, “Hey,” such is life.
+Life is not just a walk in the park or only about eating peaches.

 “You have the power over your mind – not outside events.
 Realize this, and you will have strength.”

-At its core, this quote addresses the Locus of Control—the psychological boundary between what an individual can influence and what they must accept.
+Marcus Aurelius (121-180 AD) offers a meditation that serves as a foundational pillar for both classical Stoicism and modern Cognitive Behavioral Therapy.
+At its core, this quote addresses the Locus of Control—the psychological boundary between what we can influence and what we must accept.

-Now then, “Gird up the loins of your mind”, said Peter (1 Peter 1:13).
+Now then, “Gird up the loins of your mind,” said Peter (1 Peter 1:13).
 It’s not easy.

 The Shift from "Hand Wringing" to Action

+This is your "commanding faculty."
+It encompasses our perspective, intentions, and immediate responses.
 By withdrawing emotional investment from the "outside," we conserve the mental energy required to act within our own sphere of influence.
+This isn't passivity; it is strategic resource allocation.

 From the lens of the Serendipitome, there is a certain "common sense" magic to it.
 When you spend your day fretting over a storm, you’re looking at the clouds and missing the diamond on the sidewalk.